Jodelle Ferland

 Jodelle Micah Ferland (born October 9, 1994) is a Canadian actress.
-She received a Daytime Emmy nomination for the drama film Mermaid (2000) at the age of six, making her the youngest nominee in Emmy history.
+She performed in the drama film Mermaid (2000) at the age of four, for which she received a Daytime Emmy nomination at the age of six, making her one of the youngest Emmy nominees.
 She then portrayed a young Carrie White in the horror film Carrie (2002) and starred in the television series Kingdom Hospital (2004).

 Ferland was critically praised for leading the fantasy film Tideland (2005), and gained wide recognition for portraying Alessa Gillespie in the Silent Hill film adaptation (2006).
 She then starred in the horror films The Messengers (2007), Case 39 (2009), and The Cabin in the Woods (2011), and the comedy film Good Luck Chuck (2007).
 She achieved her highest-grossing film with the romantic fantasy The Twilight Saga: Eclipse (2010), in which she portrayed Bree Tanner.

 Ferland had voice roles in the video game BioShock 2 (2010) and the stop motion film ParaNorman (2012), and led the science fiction series Dark Matter (2015–2017).
 Her acting activity decreased in the late 2010s.

 Early life

-Ferland was born Jodelle Micah Ferland in Nanaimo, British Columbia on October 9, 1994, the daughter of Valerie and Marc Ferland.
+Jodelle Micah Ferland was born in Nanaimo, British Columbia.
+She is of French, British and Austrian ancestry.

 Career

-2000s
+1990s & 2000s

-Ferland started her career in commercials at the age of two, and made her acting debut at age six in the television film Mermaid.
-For her performance, she received a Daytime Emmy Award nomination, making her the youngest nominee of the award.
+Ferland started her career in commercials at the age of two in 1996.
+She made her acting debut in the television film Mermaid, filmed when she was four and released when she was five.
+For her performance, she received a Daytime Emmy Award nomination at the age of six, making her one of the youngest nominees of the award.
 She also won a Young Artist Award.
 She made guest appearances in several television series, including Stargate Atlantis, Dark Angel, Stargate SG-1, Smallville and Supernatural, and appeared in films including They and Trapped.

 In 2005, she starred in the Terry Gilliam fantasy film Tideland, for which she received a Genie Award nomination in the Best Actress category.
 Later, she appeared in the 2006 film Silent Hill, an adaptation of the well-known video game, and had a supporting role in Good Luck Chuck for Lions Gate Entertainment.
 In 2006, she was cast opposite Renée Zellweger in the horror movie Case 39 as Lillith Sullivan, which was released in 2009; production was delayed after a fire destroyed the film set in October 2006.